 Tolerance to Foods

-To remain tolerant to foods, weekly maintenance will be required of only the lead food of the required "food cluster" for your child.
-In the allergy snapshot example, the weekly maintenance requirement is only peanut — which will cover the other foods in the cluster.
+To remain tolerant to foods, weekly maintenance will be required for your child.
+In the allergy snapshot example, typically the weekly maintenance requirement is peanut - which will cover the other foods in the cluster.

 Biannual and Annual Check-Ups